mit-ll/degas-daidalus/SimulinkInterface/README.md

 ### Creating the S-Function

 1. Run make_daidalus_sfunc.m to generate the mex file.
+This script must be run from the SimulinkInterface folder.
 If running in Windows, a .mexw64 file will be generated.
 If running in Linux, a .mexa64 file will be generated.

 ### Using with DEGAS